darktable-org/dtdocs/content/special-topics/opencl/background.md

 author: "people"
 ---

 Processing high resolution images is a demanding task requiring a modern computer.
-In terms of both memory and CPU power, getting the best out of a typical 15, 20 or 25 Megapixel image can quickly take your computer to its limits.
+In terms of both memory and CPU power, getting the best out of a typical 15, 20 or 25 megapixel image can quickly take your computer to its limits.

 darktable's requirements are no exception.
 All calculations are performed on 4 x 32bit floating point numbers.
 This is slower than “ordinary” 8 or 16 bit integer algebra, but eliminates all problems of tonal breaks or loss of information.